dalenewman/Transformalize/README.md

 info  | NorthWind |               | Time elapsed: 00:00:00.3498366
 </pre>

-With a `version` in place, the normal run doesn't read *"2155 from input."*  Instead, it says *"Change Detected: No."* Transformalize used the `version` to avoid reading and comparing records that didn't change.
-This makes the incremental faster and more efficient!
+With a `version` in place, the second run doesn't have to read and compare the data.
+Transformalize used the `version` to avoid reading and comparing records that didn't change.
+This makes an incremental more efficient.

 ### Denormalization